 October 28, 2020 Posted In Medical Malpractice

-Medical malpractice is a type of personal injury claim that specifically deals with the professional negligence of someone in the health care industry, such as a doctor, surgeon or nurse.
+Medical malpractice is a type of personal injury claim in San Bernardino that specifically deals with the professional negligence of someone in the health care industry, such as a doctor, surgeon or nurse.
 It may also refer to the negligence of a health care center, hospital, clinic or emergency room.
 You may have grounds for a medical malpractice claim in California if a preventable error by a practitioner or facility gave you a serious injury, illness or infection.
 Learn more about what constitutes medical malpractice in California for a better understanding of your rights.

 It is your right as a patient to assume your doctor and support staff will treat you with the highest standards of patient care.
 All health care facilities in California have a legal obligation to properly treat their patients.
 If your medical services resulted in a severe injury or another issue, however, it is important to question your level of care.
 You may have a medical malpractice case in California if four main elements are true.

 Under state law, you may pursue a civil medical malpractice claim against your health care provider if his or her negligent act or omission caused you harm.
 The best way to find out if you have grounds for a case is by consulting a medical malpractice attorney.
 An evaluation by an attorney can let you know if you have the necessary elements for a claim.